Charlotte Tiedemann

-Charlotte Luise Auguste Tiedemann (2 January 1919 – 3 July 1979) was a German opera singer, actress, and the second wife of Infante Jaime, Duke of Segovia, who was the second son of Alfonso XIII, King of Spain, and Queen Victoria Eugenie of Battenberg.
+Charlotte Luise Auguste Tiedemann (2 January 1919 – 3 July 1979) was a German opera singer, actress, and the second wife of Infante Jaime, Duke of Segovia, who was the second son of Alfonso XIII, King of Spain, and Princess Victoria Eugenie of Battenberg.

 Early life

 Tiedemann was born on 2 January 1919 in Königsberg, Germany (now part of Russia) to Otto Eugen Tiedemann and Luise Amalia Klein.

 Career

 She performed as a mezzo-soprano in Berlin.
 There were rumors that she had been a Nazi spy during her marriage.
 She worked with the operetta librettist Heinz Hentschke, who was a cultural official in Nazi Germany.

 Tiedemann moved to Rome in 1944 to work for a radio program for German soldiers fighting in World War II.

 She signed a contract with German film studio UFA and worked on the film Titanic and appeared in Italian cinema using the stage name Micaela Carlotta.